kororo/excelcy/README.rst

     :target: https://gitter.im/excelcy
     :alt: Gitter

-        ExcelCy is a SpaCy toolkit to help improve the data training experiences.
-It provides easy annotation using Excel file format.
+---

-        It has helper to pre-train entity annotation with phrase and regex matcher pipe.
+ExcelCy is a spaCy toolkit to help improving the data training experiences.
+ExcelCy is able to parse Word documents, PowerPoint presentations, PDF or images.
+Then, extract sentences from the files and train based on the given data in Excel file for compact data format.

 ExcelCy is Powerful
 -------------------